How to buy bitcoins in the UK

-Prices are often linked to Mt.
-Gox, with sellers having the option to add a mark-up on such prices.
-Once a deal has been accepted by a seller, you’ll need to keep your browser open to keep an eye on the back-and-forth process between you and the seller who will signal acceptance of the deal and receipt of payment – which automatically releases the digital coins to you and concludes the deal.
+Once a deal has been accepted by a seller, you'll need to keep your browser open to keep an eye on the back-and-forth process between you and the seller who will signal acceptance of the deal and receipt of payment – which automatically releases the digital coins to you and concludes the deal.

 There is some verification to go through at BitBargain UK, but nowhere near as much as sellers have to go though.
 There is, however, a "bitrating" that indicates the likelihood of the person you're dealing with reliably completing the transaction.

 LocalBitcoins.com also allows for remote buying of bitcoin, despite the site's reputation for clandestine meetings between strangers for cash-in-hand trades.
 The process of online trades through this site is still somewhat protracted with informal communications between buyer and seller required to complete a trade.
 LocalBitcoins does act as a third-party escrow to ensure the trade is successfully completed.